Nexusoft/NexusInterface/docs/Modules/README.md

 ### 1. Initialize your repository

-Unless you're experienced with developing Nexus Wallet Modules, or you're confident about your ability to build a module from scratch, it is highly recommended that you start your project by forking or using one of the example modules below as template (click the green "Use this template" button in the repository):
+Unless you're experienced with developing Nexus Wallet Modules, or you're confident about your ability to build a module from scratch, it is highly recommended that you start your project by forking or using one of the template modules below as template (click the green "Use this template" button in the repository):

-- [minimal_module_example](https://github.com/Nexusoft/minimal_module_example) - A minimal "Hello World" type of module to demonstrate what a simple Nexus Wallet Module needs at minimum, written in plain HTML, CSS and Javascript.
+- [minimal_module_template](https://github.com/Nexusoft/minimal_module_template) - A minimal "Hello World" type of module to demonstrate what a simple Nexus Wallet Module needs at minimum, written in plain HTML, CSS and Javascript.
-- [simple_react_module_example](https://github.com/Nexusoft/simple_react_module_example) - A simple example module written in React.
+- [react_module_template](https://github.com/Nexusoft/react_module_template) - A simple Nexus Wallet Module template built with React.
-- [react-redux_module_example](https://github.com/Nexusoft/react_redux_module_example) - (Most recommended) A more complex module using React and Redux, showcasing some advanced features that Nexus Wallet Modules provide.
+- [react_redux_module_template](https://github.com/Nexusoft/react_redux_module_template) - (Recommended) A Nexus Wallet Module template built with React and Redux, also includes boilerplate code and example usages of some Nexus Wallet Module's advanced features.

 Please keep in mind that your module code needs to be open source and publicly accessible (just read access).
 If not, Nexus team won't be able to verify your module source code and people won't be able to run your module.
 Currently, github.com is the only repository hosting that is supported, Nexus team will consider supporting more hostings in the future.

-Clone your repository to a folder on your computer so that you can work on it.
-Run `npm install` to install the dependencies.
+Clone your repository on your computer and run `npm install` to install the dependencies.

 ### 2. Develop your module features